Language modeling via stochastic processes: Introduction

-In summary, our work's contributions are the following: \begin{itemize} \item We derive Time Control, a language model which explicitly models latent structure with Brownian bridge dynamics learned using a novel contrastive objective. \item Across a range of text domains, we show that \model\ generates more or equally coherent text on tasks including text infilling and forced long text generation, compared to task-specific methods. \item We validate that our latent representations capture text dynamics competitively by evaluating discourse coherence with human experiments. \item We ablate our method to understand the importance of the contrastive objective, enforcing Brownian bridge dynamics, and explicitly modeling latent dynamics. \end{itemize}
+In summary, our work's contributions are the following: \begin{itemize} \item We derive a novel contrastive learning objective based on Brownian bridge stochastic processes. \item We explore how contrastive representations can be used in both the discriminative and generative setting with our model \model\ which decodes from these learned representations. \item Across a range of text domains, we show that \model\ generates more or equally coherent text on tasks including forced long text generation, compared to task-specific methods. \item We validate that our latent representations capture text dynamics competitively by evaluating discourse coherence. \item We ablate our method to understand the importance of the contrastive objective, enforcing Brownian bridge dynamics, explicitly modeling latent dynamics, and decoding from a latent plan. \end{itemize}